logicly-au/pmhc-mds-user-documentation/doc/environments.rst

 Developers
 ----------

-A test (developers) environment is available at https://developers.pmhc-mds.net/.
+A secondary (developers) environment is available at https://developers.pmhc-mds.net/.
+The developers environment runs the same code revision as the production environment.
 This environment has been made available for testing and training purposes for PHNs, Provider Organisations and third-party developers.

 Real client data should not be uploaded to https://developers.pmhc-mds.net/.
-The developers environment is being provided for the purposes of testing 3rd party developed software against the PMHC MDS only.
+The developers environment is being provided for the purposes of testing third-party developed software against the PMHC MDS only.
 Production data should only be uploaded to https://pmhc-mds.net/

 Logicly reserves the right to delete data from the developers environment at any time should it become necessary.